 Upload to Box at Yale.
-Files should be compiled in a single pdf, including an application form on page 1; a one-page non-technical summary on page 2; the entry paper on page 3.
+Files should be compiled in a single pdf, including an application form on page 1; a one-page non-technical summary on page 2; and the entry paper beginning on page 3.

 Yes, all entries must be accompanied by a separate one-page summary that is written in non-technical language for an intelligent but non-expert reader.